-Henderson vs
+Henderson vs Stevenson

-Stevenson

-to £10.
+A passenger deposited a bag in the cloakroom at a Railway Station.
+Acknowledgement Receipt given to him carried, on the face of it, the words "See back".
+One condition limited the liability of Railways for any package to £10.
 The bag was lost, and passenger claimed £24 being its value, pleading that he had not read conditions.
 Held, passenger was bound by conditions printed on the back, as the Company gave reasonable notice.